elasticdeeplearning/edl/doc/build.md

-# Build EDL
+# How to Build EDL Component

-This article contains instructions of build EDL and how to pack them into Docker image so that EDL components can run in the Kubernetes cluster.
+This article contains instructions of build EDL and how to pack them into Docker image so that the EDL component can run in the Kubernetes cluster.

 ## Build EDL Controller